w3c/wai-presentations2all/index.md

 ### Ensure slides, handouts, and other electronic material for participants is accessible.

 For example, provide alternative text for images and mark up headings.
-HTML material, such as a conference website, should meet [WCAG 2.0](/WAI/intro/wcag.php), at least Level AA. ([Preparing Slides and Projected Material](#slides) below has details for speakers.
+HTML material, such as a conference website, should meet [WCAG](/WAI/intro/wcag.php), at least Level AA. ([Preparing Slides and Projected Material](#slides) below has details for speakers.
 Some other resources are listed under [For More Information](#fyi) below.)

 ### Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards.